SheikAsif96/Javascript-fundamentals--1/README.md

-# Javascript-practices
+# Javascript-fundamentals
-This repo is for practicing the javascript
+This repo is for practicing the javascript fundamentals chapter 1